Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Quantum state estimation and noise agnostic sensing

 When Eq.~\eqref{NScondit1} is satisfied, the achievable lower bound of the estimation error of $\phi=\vb*{w}^{\mathrm{T}}\vb*{\theta}$ is given by generalized QCRB:

-Here, $\mathbf{J}^{+}$ is the Moore-Penrose pseudo inverse of $\mathbf{J}$ and $\mathrm{supp}\left(\mathbf{J}\right)$ is support of $\mathbf{J}$. \end{lemma} See Supplemental Material (SM)~\cite{Note1} for the proof.
-Furthermore, we provide the optimal estimator and the measurement in the SM \cite{Note1}.
-We note that a similar analysis of the generalized QCRB, along with Lemma \ref{lemma1}, has been previously explored in the context of classical estimation theory using the classical Fisher information matrix \cite{noninver-4838872, noninver-6237543, noninver-700921, noninver-890346}.
-We further extend the concepts to the domain of quantum estimation theory.
+Here, $\mathbf{J}^{+}$ is the Moore-Penrose pseudo inverse of $\mathbf{J}$ and $\mathrm{supp}\left(\mathbf{J}\right)$ is support of $\mathbf{J}$. \end{lemma} {We note that Lemma~\ref{lemma1} is a parameter-wise statement.
+In particular, a singular QFIM does not imply that all parameters fail to admit locally unbiased estimators.
+Among the parameters \((\theta_1,\ldots,\theta_M)\), those satisfying Eq.~\eqref{NScondit1} admit locally unbiased estimators with finite variance, whereas those violating the condition do not.} This result was originally proved in Refs. \cite{lemma-PhysRevX.10.031023, albarelli2019upper}.
+For completeness, we also provide independent proof in the Supplemental Material (SM) Sec.
+S2 \cite{Note1}.

-While Lemma \ref{lemma1} establishes the necessary and sufficient condition for the existence of an unbiased estimator, its application involves the diagonalization of $\mathbf{J}$ which requires demanding calculation in general.
-To address these challenges, we present a second necessary and sufficient condition in Theorem \ref{theorem1} which does not depend on the explicit calculation of the QFIM.
-Notably, Theorem \ref{theorem1} offers a more accessible formulation compared to Lemma \ref{lemma1} in certain estimation scenarios, particularly in the \textit{noise-agnostic sensing}, which will be discussed in the later part of this manuscript.
-In Theorem \ref{theorem1}, we focus on the unbiased estimation of $\theta_{1}$ for simplicity.
-However, we note that the analysis can be generalized to an arbitrary parameter $\phi=\vb*{w}^{\mathrm{T}}\vb*{\theta}$ by applying the appropriate change-of-variables rule \cite{est-Suzuki_2020}. \begin{theorem} There exists an unbiased estimator of $\theta_{1}$ with finite estimation error if and only if $\pdv{\hat{\rho}_{\vb*{\theta}}}{\theta_{1}}$ cannot be expressed with a linear combinations of $\pdv{\hat{\rho}_{\vb*{\theta}}}{\theta_{i}}\big\vert_{i \neq 1}$, i.e., for all $c_i\in\mathbb{C}$
+While Eq.~\eqref{NScondit1} establishes the necessary and sufficient condition for the existence of a locally unbiased estimator, its application involves the diagonalization of the QFIM $\mathbf{J}$, which requires demanding calculation in general. {We now present an equivalent tangent-space formulation in Theorem \ref{theorem1} that is independent of QFIM.
+This formulation translates the condition $\vb*{w} \in \mathrm{supp}\left(\mathbf{J}\right)$ into a linear-independence condition among the state derivatives.
+It does not require the explicit calculation or diagonalization of the QFIM and will also be useful for formulating the channel-estimation criterion discussed below.} Notably, Theorem \ref{theorem1} offers a more accessible formulation compared to Eq.~\eqref{NScondit1} in certain estimation scenarios, particularly in the \emph{noise-agnostic sensing}, which will be discussed in the later part of this section. {Nevertheless, for the clarification, we note that this does not imply that verifying Theorem \ref{theorem1} is universally easier than checking the support condition in Lemma \ref{lemma1}; the relative convenience depends on the specific estimation problem under consideration.} \begin{theorem} There exists a locally unbiased estimator of $\theta_{i}$ with finite estimation error if and only if $\pdv{\hat{\rho}_{\vb*{\theta}}}{\theta_{i}}$ cannot be expressed with a linear combinations of $\pdv{\hat{\rho}_{\vb*{\theta}}}{\theta_{j}}\big\vert_{j \neq i}$, i.e., for all $c_j\in\mathbb{C}$,